Will Sharpe: Career

-Sharpe graduated in 2008 and joined the Royal Shakespeare Company for their 2008/2009 season.
-Sharpe spent a year at the RSC and appeared in such plays as The Taming of the Shrew, The Merchant of Venice, and The Tragedy of Thomas Hobbes, in which he played a young Isaac Newton.
+Sharpe graduated in 2008 and joined the Royal Shakespeare Company (RSC) for their 2008/2009 season.
+He spent a year at the RSC, appearing in such plays as The Taming of the Shrew, The Merchant of Venice, and The Tragedy of Thomas Hobbes, in which he played a young Isaac Newton.
 He played the character of Yuki Reid in the BBC medical drama Casualty.

-In 2009, he directed and co-wrote, along with his friend Tom Kingsley, the short film Cockroach.
-The pair's first feature-length film, Black Pond, was shown at the Prince Charles Cinema in London from November 2011.
-Shortly after, he was co-nominated for a BAFTA Award for Outstanding Debut by a British Writer, Director or Producer for the film.
+In 2009, he directed and co-wrote, with his friend Tom Kingsley, the short film Cockroach.
+The pair's first feature-length film, Black Pond, earned them a nomination for the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.

 Sharpe is known for writing, directing, and starring in the dark comedy-drama Flowers, which premiered on Channel 4 in 2016.
-Starring Olivia Colman, Julian Barratt, Daniel Rigby and Sophia Di Martino, Flowers is a black comedy that tackles mental health, and follows the four eccentric members of the Flowers family as they navigate their lives together, and their own inner demons.
+Starring Olivia Colman, Julian Barratt, Daniel Rigby and Sophia Di Martino, Flowers is a black comedy that tackles mental health, and follows the four eccentric members of the Flowers family as they navigate their lives and their inner demons.
 The first series won a BAFTA Television Award for best scripted comedy, and the second series aired in 2018 to widespread critical acclaim.

 In 2020, Sharpe won a BAFTA Television Award for his supporting role as Rodney Yamaguchi in BBC drama Giri/Haji—a role The Independent called 'one of the most riotously funny turns since Richard E Grant stepped out as Withnail.'

 Sharpe directed and co-wrote the 2021 biographical comedy-drama film The Electrical Life of Louis Wain, starring Benedict Cumberbatch as the artist Louis Wain.

 In 2022, Sharpe joined the cast of the HBO series The White Lotus in its second season, set in Sicily, as Ethan Spiller, a newly wealthy tech entrepreneur on vacation.
+This role earned him a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series.

-In 2023, Sharpe was announced as the director of the film adaptation of Japanese Breakfast front-woman Michelle Zauner's autobiography Crying in H Mart.
+In 2023, Sharpe was announced as the director of the film adaptation of Japanese Breakfast frontwoman Michelle Zauner's memoir, Crying in H Mart.
+In 2025, Zauner said that Sharpe had stepped down from the project.

+In 2024, Sharpe had a supporting role in the comedy-drama film A Real Pain, alongside Jesse Eisenberg and Kieran Culkin.
+The same year, he began hosting the paranormal podcast Extrasensory.

+In 2025, he was cast in a lead role in the romantic comedy series Too Much as well as the upcoming British series Amadeus and Prodigies.

 Personal life

-His brother is composer Arthur Sharpe, who has written music for The Darkest Universe, Black Pond, and Flowers.
-Will Sharpe has type two bipolar disorder.
+Sharpe has type two bipolar disorder.

-Since 2009, Sharpe has been in a relationship with actress Sophia Di Martino, with whom he has two children, born in 2019 and 2021.
+Sharpe is married to actress Sophia Di Martino, with whom he has been in a relationship since 2009.
+They have two children, born in 2019 and 2021.